Outdoor watches, which are watches designed for use in mountain climbing and other outdoor activities, are convenient

 - Satellite systems: GPS, GLONASS, GALILEO, Michibiki, BEIDOU

-- Main functions: barometric pressure/altimeter, compass, accelerometer, thermometer, blood oxygen level, optical heart rate monitor, GPS, sunrise setting, navigation, touch screen, pacemaker, weather forecast, music control, etc.
+- Main functions: Barometer/altimeter, compass, accelerometer, thermometer, blood oxygen level, optical heart rate monitor, GPS, sunrise/sunset, navigation, touch screen, pacemaker, weather forecast, music control, etc

 - Platform: Suunto App

-Enhanced solar power generation to achieve "toughness + long battery"
+Enhanced solar power generation provides "toughness + long battery life."

-Although lightweight, it is highly durable and complies with US military standards, and reinforced solar power generation provides a long life of up to 48 hours with GPS and optical heart rate monitor mode.
-It also has an easier viewing display and an electronic money payment function, making it even more convenient for everyday use.
+While lightweight, it's highly durable and meets US military standards.
+Enhanced solar power generation ensures a long battery life of up to 48 hours in GPS and optical heart rate mode.
+It also features an easier-to-read display and electronic money payment functionality, making it even more convenient for everyday use

 - Weight: 52g (body only)